 Michael has programmed over 10 million square feet of space.
 His innovative analytical programming and planning techniques focus on intense utilization of existing space, shared space and flexible multi-use space strategies.
 He has developed clear informative graphic approaches to charting program findings that bolster client and community engagement.
 His work has been recognized by the AIA as one of the fundamental acts of sustainability: making better use of what we have and building the most efficient new buildings that we can possibly design.

 Michael has lectured about historic building renovation/transformation and sustainable design at the AIA National Convention, AIA / CAE Learning Environments Conference, International Society for College and University Planning Conference (SCUP) as well as numerous North Atlantic SCUP Conferences.
-Michael is a member of the Leadership Group of the National AIA Committee on Architecture for Education.
+Michael is the 2021 Chair of the National AIA Committee on Architecture for Education.

 Michael received a Bachelor of Environmental Design from University of Florida and a Master of Architecture from North Carolina State University School of Design.
 He is a licensed architect in New York, New Jersey, Connecticut, North Carolina, Massachusetts, and Illinois, and a Fellow of the American Institute of Architects.